skienzmatishun/rippreport/content/p/eyes-on-you-👀/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Building on our previous coverage, local legislators locked taxpayers into an inflated long-term rental contract that enriches the Bay Minette mayor.
+Financial spreadsheets expose a cascading series of lease extensions designed to channel over eight hundred thousand dollars directly to an insider.
+We shine a bright spotlight on the hidden payoffs governing county politics.
 ---
 Let’s top off 2022 by the most audacious local political corruption this year.
 I say audacious however it could be an example of the mental capacity of our elected officials.
 You would think that Sunday’s Sermon would be hard to beat: